play2war/play2-war-plugin/README.md

 [![Build Status](https://play-war.ci.cloudbees.com/job/Play_2_War_Run_integration_tests_-_Play_21x/badge/icon)](https://play-war.ci.cloudbees.com/job/Play_2_War_Run_integration_tests_-_Play_21x/)

 This project is a module for Play framework 2 to package your apps into standard WAR packages.
-It can be used with **Servlet 3.0 and 2.5 containers** (Tomcat 6/7, Jetty 7/8/9, JBoss 5/6/7, ...)
+It can be used with **Servlet 3.1, 3.0 and 2.5 containers** (Tomcat 6/7/8, Jetty 7/8/9, JBoss 5/6/7/8, ...)

 Why choosing WAR packaging when native Play 2 is a better deployment model (features and performances) ?
 - Ops don't want to change their deployment model and still want to use WAR in your company
 - SSL is available, easy to configure and well documented on JBoss, Tomcat, ... when SSL is newer on Play 2.1
 - You need to add extra Servlet filters specific to your company (to handle SSO, ...)

-You can trust this plugin because it is [heavily tested](https://play-war.ci.cloudbees.com/job/Play_2_War_Run_integration_tests_-_Play_21x/lastCompletedBuild/testReport/), with hundreds of integration tests run on :
+You can trust this plugin because it is [heavily tested](https://play-war.ci.cloudbees.com/job/Play_2_War_Run_integration_tests_-_Play_22x/lastCompletedBuild/testReport/), with hundreds of integration tests run on :
-- several open-source application servers (Tomcat 6/7, Jetty 7/8/9, JBoss AS 7.x)
+- several open-source application servers (Tomcat 6/7/8, Jetty 7/8/9)
 - *all versions* of Play Framework 2.x

 Live demo: JBoss7@Cloudbees : http://servlet30.play-war.cloudbees.net/